 © Rafah Sabbagh 2017

-If you are having any issues around this article in your life do contact me for a private session or sessions.
+If you are having any issues with this article in your life do contact me for a private session or sessions.
 I offer bespoke sessions according to your needs and issues.

 Copyright (c) 2017 by Rafah Sabbagh.
 All rights reserved.
 You may quote, copy, translate and link to this article, in its entirety, on free, non-donation based websites only, as long as you include the author name and a working link back to this website.
 All other uses are strictly prohibited.